Azure/terraform-azurerm-avm-res-network-virtualnetwork/README.md

 ### <a name="input_name"></a> [name](#input\_name)

-Description: The name of the virtual network to create.
+Description: (Optional) The name of the virtual network to create.
 If null, existing\_vnet must be supplied.

 Type: `string`